dmbaturin/iproute2-cheatsheet/site/index.md

 Examples: `ip neighbor delete 192.0.2.1 lladdr 22:ce:e0:99:63:6f dev eth0`

-Allows you to delete a static entry, or get rid of an automatically learnt entry without flushing the table.
+Allows you to delete a static entry or get rid of an automatically learnt entry without flushing the table.

 <h2 id="ip-link">Link management</h2>